Bertie2011/MC-Power-Pack/README.md

 ## Load messages
 The `/reload` command does not notify the executer when the reload finished.
 The `/function reload` command wraps `/reload` in nicer start and end messages.

+## Data Pack Meta Data
-## Crediting your data pack
+You can attach meta data to your data pack using the following command:
-Sending messages on load to everyone can be considered spam and making custom achievements for your data packs can be bothersome.
-With Power Pack, running `/trigger pp.datapacks` will list all enabled data packs.
-To register your data pack, put the following in your load function:
 ```
-data modify storage powerpack:data datapacks append value {creditsText:'<JSON TEXT>'}
+data modify storage powerpack:data datapacks append value {version:1,creditsText:'<JSON TEXT>'}
 ```
+Running `/trigger pp.datapacks` will list all enabled data packs using the `creditsText`.
+Also if the wrong version of Power Pack is installed, all users will be notified.

 ## Run load before tick
 The function tag `#minecraft:tick` actually runs before `#minecraft:load` in the same data pack, which can cause some trouble.
 By using `#powerpack:load` and `#powerpack:tick` it's guaranteed that they will run in the right order.